unitedoperations/UnitedOperationsFramework/docs/mission-makers/olsen-gear.md

 };
 ```

-Ensure that your main gear file is called ``gear.sqf``, that it is located in your misson root and lastly, that it includes all the relevant loadouts you want to use.
+Ensure that your main gear file is called ``gear.sqf`` and that it is located in your mission root folder.

+Ex: ``MissionNameExample.IslandName/gear.sqf`` and ``MissionNameExample.IslandName/loadouts/``.

+It also must include all the relevant loadouts you want to use within your ``loadouts`` folder.

-All Olsen framework function calls will automatically be converted to UO Framework calls so long as everything is properly included.
+**All Olsen framework function calls will automatically be converted to UO Framework calls so long as everything is properly included.**

 Now, select the UO Framework button at the top of the editor and select "Configure Gear", followed by "Configure Gear Settings" where you need to check the "Enable Olsen System" checkbox.